 An impact assessment of EAMDA's banana initiative to increase technology adoption by smallholder farmers in Kenya

 This impact evaluation will test the effectiveness of the interventions in Kirinyaga county, Kenya in increasing the rate of adoption of new technologies.
 The study also seeks to understand the impact of interventions on agricultural productivity and income of smallholder banana farmers.

-Testing innovative models of extension in Cambodia's ASPIRE programme
+Testing innovative models of extension in Cambodia's PADEE (Project for Agricultural Development and Economic Empowerment) programme

 This study examines innovative models of agricultural extension programmes and how these are being delivered to farmers in five provinces of Cambodia.
 The findings from the study can potentially inform the model of agricultural extension to be adopted in the country.